Last Updated on

 This is especially important for diabetic dogs since they have such specific needs and health issues.

 Food from China, in particular, seems especially prone to recalls and may pose hazards to your diabetic dog.

 You should avoid byproducts of any kind in your dog’s food.
 What are byproducts?
 They’re the pieces of animals that humans don’t want to eat, like hooves, beaks, and horns.
 There is little nutritional value in these ingredients, so it’s best to avoid them.

 Meat meals include ground-up bones, tendons, and ligaments.
 These ingredients still have some nutritional value.
-However, the food should tell you exactly what animal the meal comes from.
+However, the food should tell you exactly what animal the meat meal comes from.